f-lombardo/weather/README.md

 docker run -p 8080:8080/tcp -it weather
 ```

-This way the you can access service API on http://localhost:8080
+This way you can access service API on http://localhost:8080